MCP Server

 find_patterns_for_task |

-Top patterns grouped by suite for a task description |
+Top patterns grouped by suite for a task description; defaults to compact mode for cheap triage |

 list_unreviewed |